Riley19280/3160-database/readme.md

 ## Business Rules
-1. Students should be able to order food as well as deliver food.
+1. Students should be able to order food as well as deliver food
 2. Food should be able to be ordered to a location
 3. A record of order should be kept for each user
 4. Valid restaurants to order from must be approved first